mmsaki/mmsaki/README.md

 - Hi, I’m @mmsaki
-- I’m interested in fintech and analysis
+- I’m interested in fintechs
 - I’m currently learning blockchains
-- I’m looking to work.
+- I’m looking for new technoligies
 - 📫 How to reach me meek10x@gmail.com

 <!---